Understanding Interview Types: Structured, Semi-Structured, and Unstructured

 | Question order | Fixed, sequential | Can be adjusted slightly for natural flow | Follows the participant's lead |

-| Probing / Follow-ups | Not allowed | One follow-up probe per main question | Deep follow-up encouraged |
+| Probing / Follow-ups | Not allowed | Configurable probe bank with policy per question | Deep follow-up encouraged |

 | AI moderator behavior | Strict script adherence | Balanced between script and conversation | Exploratory and participant-led |